 Prior to joining CPB in 2005, Ms. Harrison served as Assistant Secretary of State for Educational and Cultural Affairs and Acting Under Secretary for Public Diplomacy and Public Affairs.
 A former entrepreneur, Ms. Harrison is a frequent speaker and writer on the subjects of leadership, communication strategy and constituency building.
 She is the recipient of many awards and honors, including the David Lynch Foundation Lifetime in Service Award, the Ellis Island 2017 Medal of Honor Award, the 2008 Leadership Award from the White House Initiative on Historically Black Colleges and Universities, and the U.S. Secretary of State's Distinguished Service Award.

-She sits on the boards of the National Italian American Foundation and the American University of Rome.
+She sits on the board of the National Italian American Foundation.
 She is also a member of the Board of Advisors at the Georgetown Institute for Women, Peace and Security.